-I am currently an assistant professor of mathematics in the University of Texas at Austin.
-I got my PhD from Columbia University and spent a year as a L. E. Dickson instructor in University of Chicago before I moved to Austin in Fall 2008.
+I am associated with the Department of Mathematics and the Institute for Computational Engineering and Sciences (ICES) in the University of Texas at Austin.
+I got my PhD from Columbia University in 2006 and spent a year in The University of Chicago as a L. E. Dickson instructor in Applied Mathematics before joining UT Austin in Fall 2008.

 Quantitative Thermo-acoustics and related problems (with G. Bal, G. Uhlmann and T. Zhou), Inverse Problems, 27, 055007, 2011. [pdf].